 - Compasses in the Ravenloft setting do point north, but this is presumably a magical effect because the Land of Mists is not a globe, so doesn't have poles.
 Just what force it is that attracts compass-needles there is a bit of a mystery.

 - The Hole-Delver's Catalog has the Enchanted Lodestone.
 It points to the nearest source of low-grade zinc.

 - A Minecraft compass points to the world's player spawn point.

 - Finding Monkey Island and the ghost ship of the undead zombie ghost pirate LeChuck tends to involve constructing one of these.

 - Soulbringer allowed you two different compasses at the same time: the usual and a magic one that points to hex stones.

 - The compass is ubiquitous to The Legend of Zelda games.
 It generally shows the location of all treasures in a dungeon as well as that of the boss.

-- In The Legend of Zelda it only shows the boss's room.
+- In the original The Legend of Zelda, it only shows the boss's room.

 - In The Legend of Zelda: A Link to the Past, it shows the boss's room as well as the main treasure of the dungeon.